PhilipWright96/ElectionRemindersBackend/electionreminders/README.md

 # application.properties and settings.
 This app has multiple settings.
 You can view what settings are needed in application.properties.
 You can add the necessary passwords and sensitive data in a application-secrets.properties file.

+# Docker
+This repo has a Dockerfile for building the Spring App as a jar.
+It also has a docker-compose file for building and running the necessary containers (the app and Postgres).
+Just run "docker-compose up -d --build".
+When the containers are running, you can access them via the rest endpoints we provide.

+# Env and application-secrets.properties
+We currently expect a application-secrets.properties file and a .env file.
+The former is for spring config and the latter is for our docker-compose file.
+We want to combine the two in the future to avoid duplicated information.